What I’ve learned by parenting a son with ADHD, anxiety, and autism

 These are all steps that I have taken with my own kids when it comes to bullying.
 I didn’t like having to get the school or authorities involved, but they were understanding when they realized that my end goal was to simply have the bullying stop, and they worked with the parents and the child to ensure that happened.
 In one case, I have even seen one of my sons develop a friendship with a bully after the school administration and their teacher worked together to help them realize that they weren’t so different after all (and both loving Pokémon didn’t hurt!).

-Be sure to check out our newly opened Bullying Safe Space to connect with other moms with similar experiences.
+Be sure to check out our Community of Sisters to connect with other moms with similar experiences.

 Tara Glenn is a Solo Mom of four who currently resides in Pensacola, Florida.
 She has a background in public affairs, writing, and photography.
 Tara spent five years in the Navy and now volunteers with the Civil Air Patrol as a public affairs officer.
 She enjoys working with small businesses as a ghostwriter as well as encouraging her children’s love for aviation in her free time—the running joke being that she only creates pilots, as all of her children love to fly!